 In these uncertain times, online systems are now becoming more automated – including on YouTube.
-With creators already sceptical of machines, TenEighty explores what this means for those looking to make a living in uncertain times.
+With creators already sceptical of machines, TenEighty explores what this means for those looking to make a living.

 “I know a lot of people blame and throw around this term a lot, but I want to make it explicitly clear in this video what it means,” Eugene Lee Yang of The Try Guys says during his interview with YouTube CEO Susan Wojcicki in December 2019.

 He’s referring to the YouTube algorithm.

 “The algorithm is a complicated set of machine learning that takes in billions and billions of pieces of data,” Susan replies.
 “But let me basically say that the algorithm, in many ways, is a proxy for estimating what your audience wants.”

 It is a proxy which has faced some criticism in recent years.
 In 2017, disabled creators such as Jessica Kellgren-Fozard and Connor Ward called on YouTube to revise its ad policy after videos on their disabilities were demonetised by the platform’s systems.